nadrino/kotor-walkthrough/kotor/walkthrough/082_Korriban.md

 - Recover the mine behind them
 - ANother mine
 - Left -> then bridge -> beast -> equip all agains slashing
-- +700PX
+- +700PX (level up party 18 on Switch)
 - Kill bats
 - Loot  north -> Quel Droma's robe (equip) + massassi armor
 - Take the bridge again
-- Go on the right -> the left
+- Go on the right -> then left
     - respawn trigger
-      -> kill monster (path you didn't take before)
+      -> kill monster
-    - (left)
-    - left again -> to come back in direction of the bridge
+    - (left) -> path you didn't take before -> to come back in direction of the bridge
     - kill 4 respawned Shyrack Raptors
-    - LEVEL UP: 20!!! -> now the goal is to reach Master of the Light Side ! and level up party members!
+    - LEVEL UP: 20!!! -> not yet on switch -> now the goal is to reach Master of the Light Side ! and level up party members!
 - Right to go see the sith renegades
     - **It's clear.
 You're free to go.** +6LSP
 - Leave the Cave